Skip to content

 Electron-positron pair production from photon

-This suggests that particle quanta are made up of strings that are either tightly bound or inflated into nets.
-In their tightly bound state, they connect together to form neutrinos and photons.
-In their inflated state, they form electrons and positrons which in turn combine to produce atoms with atomic nuclei and associated electrons.
+In their inflated state, strings form electrons and positrons, which in turn combine to produce atoms with atomic nuclei and associated electrons.

 Atomic nucleus with net charge of 10, surrounded by 10 bouncing electrons = Neon